Nidhin-jyothi/FlickDone/README.md

 ✅ Conversation history export

-### 🧠 RAG Pipeline Implementation Notes
+## 🧠 RAG Pipeline Implementation Notes

-Text Ingestion
+### 📄 Text Ingestion

-Supports .pdf and .txt documents.
+- Supports `.pdf` and `.txt` documents.

-Text is split into 1000-character chunks with 200-character overlap using RecursiveCharacterTextSplitter.
+- Documents are split into 1000-character chunks with 200-character overlap using `RecursiveCharacterTextSplitter`.

-Embedding & Indexing
+### 🧬 Embedding & Indexing

-Uses sentence-transformers/all-MiniLM-L6-v2.
+- Embeddings generated using `sentence-transformers/all-MiniLM-L6-v2`.

-Chunks are embedded and stored in FAISS, serialized to disk.
+- Chunks are embedded and stored in a `FAISS` vector store.
+- FAISS index is serialized to disk for persistence and fast loading.

-Voice Input Pipeline
+### 🎤 Voice Input Pipeline

-Audio recorded from mic (default 5s).
+- Audio recorded from microphone (default: 5 seconds).

-Transcription via Whisper with automatic or user-defined language.
+- Transcription performed using `Whisper` with automatic or user-specified language detection.

-Multilingual Prompt Template
+### 🌐 Multilingual Prompt Template

-Empathetic, audio-friendly format.
+- Uses a friendly, empathetic prompt format optimized for spoken output.

-Response generation uses Gemini QA chain with prompt templating.
+- Contextual response generated via `gemini-1.5-flash-latest` QA Chain with document-aware prompt templating.

-TTS Output
+### 🔊 TTS Output

-gTTS for accurate multilingual synthesis.
+- `gTTS` used for high-quality multilingual speech synthesis.

-Fallback to pyttsx3 for unsupported languages.
+- Falls back to `pyttsx3` for offline or unsupported language scenarios.

 ## 📦 Tech Stack
 Component	Tool/Library